 - First preference will be given to students who moved out of the Mason Public School district during the previous school year and for siblings of current Out-of-District Schools of Choice students.

-- Grades for which there are more applicants than available openings will be filled through a random lottery (date will be announced each year on the application).
+- Grades for which there are more applicants than available openings will be filled through a random lottery.

 - Mason Public Schools may refuse an application if the applicant has been suspended or expelled from another school district within the last two years.